sovandara1607/performative_detector/README.md

 When holding is detected:

 - Display shows "PERFORMATIVE" in pink
-- Automatically plays "Juna by Clairo" on Spotify (if configured)
+- Automatically plays "UR FAV PLAYLIST" on Spotify (if configured)

 When not holding: